pavang19/VSD_Digital_VLSI_SoC_Design_Workshop/README.md

 drc style drc(full)
 drc check

-## Day 4 - Pre-layout timing analysis and importance of good clock tree
+## 4. Pre-layout timing analysis and clock tree synthesis
 The next process is to get the .lef file from the inverter and use that file in picorv32 design flow <br />

 While designing standard cell following needs to be considered